simonzhow/deprecated-website/frontend/README.txt

-Identity by HTML5 UP
+Photon by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a fun little profile/card-style template I whipped up during a break between major projects.
-Minimal, responsive, and powered by Skel + Sass.
-Enjoy :)
+A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
+Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
+Have fun! :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+(* = Not included)

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 n33.co @n33co dribbble.com/n33